opencog/opencog/opencog/nlp/learn/run-poc/README.md

     - clique-dist: same word-pairs as 'clique', but the count in each word pair is incremented by 'cnt_reach / distance'

-5) In your working directory run the following:
+5) In your working directory at `/opencog/build/run-ull` run the following:
    ```
       ./run-multiple-terminals.sh pairs lang ??_pairs your_user your_password
    ```